-The Sustainable Finance Disclosure Regulation (SFDR) is a new European Union regulation aimed at increasing transparency and boosting environmental and social responsibility in the finance industry.
+The Sustainable Finance Disclosure Regulation (SFDR) is European Union regulation mandating ESG disclosure obligations for asset managers and other financial markets participants with substantive provisions of the regulation effective from 10 March 2021.
+The Regulation aims at increasing transparency and boosting environmental and social responsibility in the finance industry.

-The SFDR requires banks, insurers, investment firms, and other financial institutions to report their sustainable investment practices to investors in a standardized format so that they can make informed decisions about their investments.
+The SFDR requires banks, insurers, investment firms, and other financial institutions to report their sustainable investment practices to investors in a standardised format so that they can make informed decisions about their investments.

 This article will walk you through the SFDR's latest requirements and how to meet them for optimal compliance.